ethereum/homestead-guide/source/network/test-networks.rst

 Test Networks
 ********************************************************************************

-Morden testnet
+Ropsten testnet
 ================================================================================
-Morden is a public Ethereum alternative testnet.
-It is expected to continue throughout the Frontier and Homestead milestones of the software.
+Ropsten is a public Ethereum alternative testnet.
+It is expected to continue through the Homestead release.

 Usage
 --------------------------------------------------------------------------------